Moving to West Linn: 7 Things to Love About the West Linn Life

 Traffic in West Linn

 With West Linn being so close to Portland—less than a 30-minute drive without traffic—the city can experience some congestion during the morning and evening rush hours.
-However, many residents report that their commutes don't see more than a 10- or 20-minute increase, even during peak traffic.
+However, many residents report commuting in West Linn doesn't exceed more than a 10- or 20-minute increase, even during peak traffic.

 In the morning, the worst routes to encounter are typically the southbound lanes of Interstate 5.
 Additionally, Interstate 84 can be backed up during rush hour (inbound lanes in the morning and outbound in the evening).
 Many commuters report these routes as being stop-and-go during morning traffic.